Computing

 Router

-Over time, we have used a mixture of ISPs using the telephone line.
-We now exclusively use Virgin Media Cable.
+Over time, we have used a mixture of ISPs.
+We now use Virgin Media Cable but will shortly add a City Fibre WAN connection.
 I use the Virgin box in modem mode and my Draytek Vigor 2927ac router for security and functionality, and this gives us over 900Mb/sec download and over 100Mb/sec upload speeds.
-The big advantage of these Draytek Vigor 2927ac router is the high firewall bandwidth for VPNs.
+The big advantage of these Draytek Vigor 2927ac router is the high firewall bandwidth for VPNs and multiple WAN inputs.

 Printers